dayton-outar/shillings/docs/EXPERIENCE/TEACHING.md

 >
 > ...
 >
 > Collaborative learning in groups allows for that practice—making it blend nicely with the “We do” stage of direct instruction.
-For example, using think-pair-share provides students with a partner to practice retrieving newly learned material.
+For example, using think-pair-share[^1] provides students with a partner to practice retrieving newly learned material.
 It also eases students into developing social skills and taking responsibility for their own learning.
 After students have demonstrated proficiency with key concepts and skills, more student-directed collaborative learning tasks involving problem-solving can be effective.
 >
 > ...
 >